All Saints' Church

 If you would like to have your child baptized at All Saints' Church, we would first ask that you consider becoming members of our parish and raise your child in our faith community.

 All baptisms are conducted by our rector, who will be very happy to work with you and guide you through the baptismal preparation leading up to the celebration.
-Please call the church office at (609) 921-2420 to speak with Reverend Jane.
+Please call the church office at (609) 921-2420.

 In the Episcopal Church, the Marriage Ceremony is considered one of the most sacred of occasions in most people's lives.
 As we say in the service, “The union of two people in heart, body and mind is intended by God for their mutual joy; for the help and comfort given one other in prosperity and adversity; and, when it is God’s Will, for the procreation of children.
 Therefore marriage is not to be entered into unadvisedly or lightly, but reverently, deliberately and in accordance with the purposes for which it was instituted by God.”

 We welcome couples who sincerely wish to have their marriage blessed by the Church and who are committed to following Jesus Christ through their prayers, witness and active involvement in the Christian Fellowship of the Church.
 We understand that many couples will not make All Saints’ or the Episcopal Church their faith community; however, we ask that those proceeding in our process be committed to an active involvement in a faith community near where they live.